-Drug interchange and generic copay waiver Certain drugs may not be covered for future prescriptions if a suitable alternate drug is identified by BCBSM, unless the prescribing physician demonstrates that the drug is medically necessary.
-A list of drugs that may require authorization is available at bcbsm.com .
+Drug interchange and generic copay waiver Certain drugs may not be covered for a second prescription if a suitable alternate drug is identified by BCBSM, unless the prescribing physician demonstrates that the drug is medically necessary.
+A list of drugs that may require authorization is available at bcbsm.com.
 If your physician rewrites your prescription for the recommended generic or OTC alternate drug, you will only have to pay a generic copay.
 If your physician rewrites your prescription for the recommended brand-name alternate drug, you will have to pay a brand-name copay.
 In select cases BCBSM may waive the initial copay after your prescription has been rewritten.
 BCBSM will notify you if you are eligible for a waiver.
+Quantity limits Select drugs may have limitations related to quantity and doses allowed per prescription unless the prescribing physician obtains preauthorization from BCBSM.
+A list of these drugs is available at bcbsm.com.
 Prescription drug preferred therapy A step-therapy approach that encourages physicians to prescribe generic, generic alternative or over-the-counter medications before prescribing a more expensive brand-name drug, It applies only to prescriptions being filed for the first time of a targeted medication.
 Before filling your initial prescription for select, high-cost, brand-name drugs, the pharmacy will contact your physician to suggest a generic alternative.
-A list of select brand-name drugs targeted for the preferred therapy program is available at bcbsm.com , along with the preferred medications .
+A list of select brand-name drugs targeted for the preferred therapy program is available at bcbsm.com, along with the preferred medications.
 If our records indicate you have already tried the preferred medication(s), we will authorize the prescription.
 If we have no record of you trying the preferred medication(s), you may be liable for the entire cost of the brand-name drug unless you first try the preferred medication(s) or your physician obtains prior authorization from BCBSM.
 These provisions affect all targeted brand-name drugs, whether they are dispensed by a retail pharmacy or through a mail order provider.